 This article explores different methods of connecting to Dynamics 365 from .NET applications.

-Why choose dotConnect for Dynamics 365?
+Why dotConnect for Dynamics 365?

 Download and activate dotConnect for Dynamics 365